Broken Heart Syndrome Can Kill You

 Broken Heart Syndrome is a very real condition, but it doesn’t need to be fatal.
 By recognizing the risk factors and symptoms, consulting with your doctor, and learning how to effectively handle stress, you’ll greatly improve your chances of not falling victim to a broken heart.

-Ira Woods is the president and founder of OneWorld Memorials.
+Ira Woods is the founder of OneWorld Memorials.
 He had become the primary caregiver for his wife who discovered she had cancer in 2009.
 His experience caregiving and then losing someone he deeply loved caused him to reach out and encourage others to prepare for this eventuality through writing and speaking.